AnggaR96s/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.